ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

 - ⚠️ **Important**: Changes the require path syntax for `lookup` calls against Postgres.
 Previously, `path` automatically prepended `"row"`, which was confusing and shortsighted.
 Now, it no longer prepends, giving you access to the entire geneerated event.
-Apologies for the breakage.- ⚡ **Improved**: Simplifies the `waypoints` function.
-Instead of having this function feed into `geoPosition`, it can now be used alone.- ❌ **Removed**: Removes the `geoPosition` function, according to the above.- ✅ **Added**: Adds new `path` function modifier so that it can be applied to any function.- ✅ **Added**: Adds new `decimals` function modifier so that it can be applied to any function.
+Apologies for the breakage.
+- ⚡ **Improved**: Simplifies the `waypoints` function.
+Instead of having this function feed into `geoPosition`, it can now be used alone.
+- ❌ **Removed**: Removes the `geoPosition` function, according to the above.
+- ✅ **Added**: Adds new `path` function modifier so that it can be applied to any function.
+- ✅ **Added**: Adds new `decimals` function modifier so that it can be applied to any function.

 ---